 14 Oct-19 Feb.
 An exhibition featuring more than 170 photographs accompanied by a significant selection of prints, sculptures and paintings from the Musée national Picasso-Paris, illustrates the professional and private life of Pablo Picasso.
 The exhibition is divided into various sections examining the artist’s relationship with photography, from his early artistic experiments and subsequent collaboration with

 Love meets social media in this dynamic exhibition at Chiostro del Bramante, from 29 September-19 February.
 Review by Andy Devane.
+29 Sept-5 March.
 Rome’s Chiostro di Bramante celebrates its 20th anniversary with LOVE.
 L’arte contemporanea incontra l’amore, a major exhibition dedicated to contemporary art and the multiple interpretations of the universally popular theme of love.
-The colourful show includes
+The

 1 Oct-12 Feb.
 The Vittoriano presents an exhibition dedicated to the celebrated American artist Edward Hopper (1882-1967) whose paintings provided anecdotal insights into the day-to-day banality of American culture.
 The show spans Hopper’s entire career, from early Parisian watercolours to later urban scenes of New York, focusing on his techniques and draftsmanship.
 The 60 works on

 11 Nov-29 Jan.
 The Vittoriano presents some 100 works by Swiss-Italian painter Antonio Ligabue (1899-1965), one of the most important Naïve artists of the 20th century.
 Highlights include oil paintings Carrozza con cavalli e paesaggio svizzero, Tavolo con vaso di fiori and Gorilla con donna, all of which were painted in the mid 1950s.
 The